sdbeng/sdbeng/README.md

 ### Hi there 👋

-** Happy Summer!
+** Happy Fall!
 May God keep you and your family safe and healthy.

+Would you like to discuss your next project?
+I'll be happy to hear about it.
+Let's schedule a call or meet with me: [https://cal.com/sergdb24]

 📐 Ongoing Work:
 - **RAG Hackaton** - building Langchain, Langchain4j applications